-Each CoC listed in Section I has agreed to participate in the statewide HMIS implementation through Memoranda of Agreement (MOA) with DCA on behalf of the GHFA, and has agreed to collaboratively govern HMIS through these by-laws.
+Each CoC listed in Section I has agreed to participate in the statewide HMIS implementation through a Memoranda of Agreement (MOA) with DCA on behalf of the GHFA, and has agreed to collaboratively govern HMIS through these by-laws.
+The responsibilities listed below will be carried out in accordance with each CoC's governing processes.
 At a minimum, each CoC agrees to carry out the following responsibilities:

-- Adopt and/or re-affirm adoption of these by-laws and participate in an annual review and request updates to these by-laws; - Appoint two voting members, in writing, as specified in Section IV, to serve on the GA HMIS Steering Committee to provide oversight of the implementation and represent the Continuum in GA HMIS decision-making; - Accept the HMIS software chosen by the GA HMIS Collaborative as the designated software for its Continuum; - Designate the HMIS Lead chosen by the GA HMIS Collaborative to manage the Continuum's HMIS and apply for/receive HUD HMIS funding on behalf of their CoC: - Require that all agencies and users in their respective CoC jurisdiction comply with the GA HMIS policies and procedures of the GA HMIS Collaborative; - Ensure that service providers in their respective CoC jurisdiction adequately meet the minimum HMIS participation requirements as established by the GA HMIS Steering Committee: - Designate at least one user in the CoC to be a CoC Administrator, who would be authorized to have administrative-level access to the data for the specific CoC for purposes of providing oversight and user support, as well as to monitor agency compliance with Federal Data Standards; - Direct all requests and concerns to the HMIS Lead, including, but not limited to, software vendor management, HMIS enhancements, system errors, and project status to allow the HMIS Lead to more efficiently manage communications and centralize feedback and input across all participating CoCs; - Require that participating agency users meet the minimum training requirements established by the GA HMIS Steering Committee; - Ensure the commitment of funding for the implementation of the GA HMIS project; - Ensure HMIS privacy and security protocols are integrated into agency policies and practices; - Conduct ongoing data analysis and evaluation to help drive planning and funding decisions; and - Prepare, review, and submit all HUD required Continuum-level reports (i.e., Housing Inventory Chart, Point in Time Count, Annual Homeless Assessment Report, and System Performance Measures) with support from the HMIS Lead.
+- Adopt and/or re-affirm adoption of these by-laws and participate in an annual review and request updates to these by-laws; - Appoint two voting members, in writing, as specified in Section IV, to serve on the GA HMIS Steering Committee to provide oversight of the implementation and represent the Continuum in GA HMIS decision-making; - Accept the HMIS software chosen by the GA HMIS Collaborative as the designated software for its Continuum; - Designate the HMIS Lead chosen by the GA HMIS Collaborative to manage the Continuum's HMIS and apply for/receive HUD HMIS funding on behalf of their CoC; - Require that all agencies and users in their respective CoC jurisdiction comply with the GA HMIS policies and procedures of the GA HMIS Collaborative; - Ensure that service providers in their respective CoC jurisdiction adequately meet the minimum HMIS participation requirements as established by the GA HMIS Steering Committee; - Designate at least one user in the CoC to be a CoC HMIS Administrator, who would be authorized to have administrative-level access to the data for the specific CoC for purposes of providing oversight and user support, as well as to monitor agency compliance with Federal Data Standards; - Direct all requests and concerns to the HMIS Lead, including, but not limited to, software vendor management, HMIS enhancements, system errors, and project status to allow the HMIS Lead to more efficiently manage communications and centralize feedback and input across all participating CoCs; - Require that participating agency users meet the minimum training requirements established by the GA HMIS Steering Committee; - Participate in the commitment of funding the implementation of the GA HMIS project; - Ensure HMIS privacy and security protocols are integrated into agency policies and practices; - Conduct ongoing data analysis and evaluation to help drive planning and funding decisions; and - Prepare, review, and submit all HUD required Continuum-level reports (i.e., Housing Inventory Chart, Point in Time Count, Annual Homeless Assessment Report, and System Performance Measures) with support from the HMIS Lead.